 On a normal diet, the body uses glucose (or carbs) as the main form of energy, so by using ketones (or fat) instead we are forcing our body into this metabolic state of starvation (but without starving ourselves) that can result in weight loss, balanced blood sugar (thanks to the lack of glucose spikes from avoiding carbs), increased energy, controlled appetite, and improved mental focus. (source)

-While I do think most people can benefit from a diet that’s higher in fat and lower in refined carbs (that’s flour and sugar, not veggies and whole grains), I don’t think that eliminating carbs altogether is necessary or even healthy overall (sometimes just the simple act of being highly restrictive is unhealthy due to the stress, sacrifice and FOMO it causes mentally and emotionally).
+While we do think most people can benefit from a diet that's higher in fat and lower in refined carbs (that's flour and sugar, not veggies and whole grains), we don't think that eliminating carbs altogether is necessary or even healthy overall (sometimes just the simple act of being highly restrictive is unhealthy due to the stress, sacrifice and FOMO it causes mentally and emotionally).

 Of course, high-fat diets fly in the face of what the media has told us for decades–but despite their attempt to get us all to eat low-fat, low-calorie diets to the detriment of our health, we now know that not only is fat good for us, but it is ESSENTIAL to a healthy life.

 Of course, not just any fats–we've talked before about the dangers of vegetable oil, canola oil and other hydrogenated and trans fats.

 But heart-healthy fats, like avocados, olive oil, coconut oil, grass-fed butter/ghee, fatty fish, nuts and seeds, are full of omega-3s, lower bad LDL cholesterol and raise good HDL cholesterol, help prevent free radical damage, boost immunity, act as an anti-aging nutrient for your skin, and can actually help protect our hearts.